Baldwin DR-6: Baldwin demonstrators

 The first produced version comprised a pair of DR-6-4-2000 demonstrators built in 1945.
 This, unlike later models, used Baldwin's Inline-8 8VO engine model.
 These locomotives had a unique cab that featured the same upright, aggressive prow as the 30 Baldwin 0-6-6-0-1000/1DE C-C units built on a U.S. Army order in June 1945 for shipment to the Soviet Railways as part of a Lend-Lease.
 They emerged as Baldwin #2000 and #2001, with #2000 built in January and #2001 built in March.
-After demonstrating on the Illinois Central, Chicago and Eastern Illinois, Union Pacific, and a number of other railroads, they were sold to Ferrocarriles Nacionales de México (NdeM) in August 1945 and assigned road #6000 and #6001.
+After demonstrating on the Illinois Central, Chicago and Eastern Illinois, Union Pacific, and several other railroads, they were sold to Ferrocarriles Nacionales de México (NdeM) in August 1945 and assigned road #6000 and #6001.
 Both were scrapped in September 1957.

-608NA-engined DR-6-4-20 locomotives
+608NA-engined DR-6-4-2000 locomotives

 Three different railroads ordered the DR-6-4-2000 model with the 608NA 8-cylinder naturally aspirated engine, but in visually different forms.

 CNJ locomotives

 The Central Railroad of New Jersey ordered six DRX-6-4-2000 locomotives for its then-subsidiary Wharton and Northern, #2000–#2005, which were unusual for North American diesel locomotives in that they had driving cabs at both ends.
-The first three #2000-2002 had the cab doors on the same level as the locomotive frame, and were delivered with an orange roof.
+The first three #2000-2002 had the cab doors on the same level as the locomotive frame and were delivered with an orange roof.
 The last three had their doors on the cab floor level and were delivered with a dark blue roof.
 On the CNJ they were known as "Double-enders".
 The cab style was nicknamed "Babyface" and was used by several other Baldwin models.
 The original paint scheme was a deep, rich blue on the lower part of the locomotive and tangerine on the upper part.
-Almost all were retired around 1962-63, but #2004 was kept as a stationary heater in Jersey City until mid-1968.
+Almost all were retired around 1962–63, but #2004 was kept as a stationary heater in Jersey City until mid-1968.

 GM&O locomotives

 The Gulf, Mobile and Ohio Railroad ordered two locomotives in 1947, road #280 and #281, with #280 built in January and #281 in February.
 These were delivered in a single-ended "babyface" carbody.
 They mostly pulled the Gulf Coast Rebel streamlined train from St. Louis, Missouri to Mobile, Alabama as a pair.
-Both were retired in October 1958, and scrapped in June 1965.
+Both were retired in October 1958 and scrapped in June 1965.